-- When sending your paper, use the following subject for your email with (name) being the name or acronym of your project: [INFOMMOB] Review (name) - Email it to the group that is supposed to review your paper and include huerst@uu.nl and all your group members in cc. - Send a PDF using the following file name with (name) being the name or acronym of your project: INFOMMOB(name)review.pdf - Also, when you have done the peer review for another group, send it to your peers in a PDF via a "reply to all" to the email that they sent you.
+- When sending your paper, use the following subject for your email with (name) being the name or acronym of your project: [INFOMMOB] Review (name) - Email it to the group that is supposed to review your paper and include huerst@uu.nl and all your group members in cc. - Send a PDF using the following file name with (name) being the name or acronym of your project: INFOMMOB\(name)\review.pdf - Also, when you have done the peer review for another group, send it to your peers in a PDF via a "reply to all" to the email that they sent you.

-- Jun 9, 2023, 23:59 or sooner: Email first version of your paper to your peers. - Jun 16, 2023, 23:59 or sooner: Email your peer review to the other group.
+- Jun 7 Jun 14, 2024, 23:59 or sooner: Email first version of your paper to your peers. - Jun 14 Jun 21, 2024, 23:59 or sooner: Email your peer review to the other group.

-Once all groups are fixed, you will find the names of all group members, the groups who will send you their paper, and the group that will review yours in the spreadsheet in MS Teams that we also use for signup.
-You can also contact people via MS Teams to figure out their email addresses, if you do not know them already.
+Once all groups are fixed, you will find the names of all group members, the groups who will send you their paper, and the group that will review yours in the spreadsheet

-FINAL SCIENTIFIC PAPER & PROJECT REPORT General comments & procedure Deadline for delivery is Friday, June 23, 2023, 23:59 via email to huerst@uu.nl.
+FINAL SCIENTIFIC PAPER & PROJECT REPORT General comments & procedure Deadline for delivery is Friday, June 21, 2024, 23:59 via email to huerst@uu.nl.
 The following pages provide related comments and hints, also for the final presentations as well as grading criteria and procedure.